Trust and privacy

 Useful as a landing page and a workstation

-The route explains social constraints and still processes the actual image locally.
+The page explains social constraints and still processes the actual image locally.

 How the page starts and what it checks

 Social layouts usually need either cover framing or visible padding.
-This route keeps that decision explicit instead of stretching the source or hiding the crop.
+This page keeps that decision explicit instead of stretching the source or hiding the crop.

 What is already tuned for you